FraJoMen/GeometricRoadDesign/README.md

 # Geometric Road Design

-## Overview

-This project focuses on the mathematical and computational study of road geometric design, specifically:
+This project explores the mathematical and computational aspects of road geometric design, focusing on:

 - **Planimetric curve transitions** (horizontal alignments)
 - **Altimetric curve transitions** (vertical alignments)
 - **Comprehensive road design verifications**

-The project is implemented using Jupyter Notebooks to facilitate both theoretical explanations and computational applications.
+Jupyter Notebooks are used to integrate theoretical concepts with practical applications, providing computational tools for analyzing and designing road alignments effectively.

+The /notebooks folder contains Jupyter Notebooks developed for road geometric design.

-## Structure
+## Notebooks

-/GeometricRoadDesign
-│── /notebooks       Contains Jupyter Notebooks with calculations and visualizations │── README.md        Project documentation
+This project is a **work in progress**, and the `/notebooks` folder may not yet contain all the planned files.
+The expected Jupyter Notebooks include:

+- **Planimetric Curve Transitions**: Study of circular arcs, clothoids, and their representation in a Cartesian plane.
+- **Altimetric Curve Transitions**: Analysis of vertical curves (concave and convex transitions).
+- **Road Design Verification**: Computational checks for road geometry compliance.

 ## Installation